 On Sunday, 844 led a much shorter passenger consist back to its home in Cheyenne, Wyoming, and I was there to record as much as I could on this very fast moving trip.

 These two specials took place in a compressed timeframe and were very worthwhile in terms of footage.
 You can see a sample of a tasty program called Two Trains West here.
-This is one of four chapters featured on the Yard Goat Images DVD A Boatload of Steam!
+Two Trains West is available on Union Pacific Steam – New-Century Journeys

 I have nothing but thanks and admiration for both Union Pacific and Iowa Interstate for their commitment to steam in the 21st century!